Lake Shore Boulevard: Sunnyside/Exhibition section

-It then crosses the Humber River and becomes a six-lane arterial road along Lake Ontario, offering vistas of the city and lake.
-The crossing contains an interchange with the Gardiner Expressway, and the eastbound lanes pass south of the highway, while the westbound lanes are routed to the north of the highway, rejoining the eastbound lanes east of Park Lawn.
-The splitting of the Lake Shore was done at the time of the expressway project, as new bridges were built to connect to the terminus of the Queen Elizabeth Way highway.
-The highway to the west has become part of the Gardiner, and the Lucky Lion monument which designated its start was relocated nearby to the south of the Lake Shore Boulevard, just east of the Humber.

-From the Humber River to Bathurst Street, the roadway is built on land infilled into the lake.
+East of the river, Lake Shore becomes a six-lane parkway-like arterial along Lake Ontario, with vistas of the city and lake.
+From the to Bathurst Street, the roadway is built on land infilled into the lake.
 The section east of the Humber was infilled in the 1910-1920s and was part of the Sunnyside Amusement Park development, which the road travelled through.
 The section south of Exhibition Place was infilled in the 1950s, at the same time as the Gardiner Expressway project.
 The original shoreline is elevated along the north side of the street.
 The area east of the Exhibition was infilled earlier.
 The original shoreline is north of the Boulevard, and the Queen's Wharf lighthouse is on the north side of the street.
 The Sunnyside/Exhibition section has much open space with some development, including recreation facilities, such as Ontario Place, Sunnyside Bathing Pavilion, Palais Royale and the Boulevard Club.